offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 2
 ```

 Finally, given that real experimental spectrums contain faulty masses and may be missing masses, more often than not the peptides that score the best aren't the best candidates.
-The theoretical spectrum masses ...
+Theoretical spectrum masses that are ...

- * matching faulty experimental spectrum masses
+ * incorrect but match faulty experimental spectrum masses
- * missing matches in the experimental spectrum
+ * correct but are missing in the experimental spectrum

 ... may push poor peptide candidates forward.
 As such, it makes sense to keep a backlog of the last m scoring peptides.
 Any of these backlog peptides may be the correct peptide for the experimental spectrum.